CastFX/musical-tickets-website-demo/readme.md

  # Musical Website Tickets Demo
- Just a throwaway demo for a movie, don't expect any new frameworks here, nor good code.
+ Just a throwaway demo for a movie, don't expect new shiny web-frameworks here, nor good code.